bewantbe/GC_clean/README.md

   - `nGrangerF.m`

         As not stable as `nGrangerT.m`.
-And very slow for large variables.
+And very slow for large variables (not speed optimized, but should be easy to read and understand following [John Geweke (1984)](#references)).

 * Related functions

   - `GCcal/gc_prob_nonzero.m`

-        Get p-value for the corresponding GC.
+        Get p-value ("probability" of nonzero) for the corresponding GC.
 Used for significance test.

   - `GCcal/gc_prob_intv.m`

-        Get confidence interval of GC.
+        Get confidence interval of GC value.

   - `GCcal/chooseOrderAuto.m, GCcal/chooseROrderFull.m`